 A hybrid workplace improves flexibility and employee satisfaction

-A hybrid workplace gives employees more control over where and how they work.
-According to Microsoft, 70% of employees want flexible work options to continue, showing that hybrid work is no longer a perk but an expectation.
+A flexible workplace gives employees more control over where and how they work.
+According to Microsoft, 70% of employees want flexible work options to continue, showing that this model is no longer a perk but an expectation.

-This flexibility makes hybrid work a key driver of:
+This makes flexible work a key driver of:

 - Employee satisfaction